fermyon/developer/content/spin/v2/writing-apps.md

 At the Wasm level, a Spin component is a Wasm component or module that exports a handler for the application trigger.
 At the developer level, a Spin component is a library or program that implements your event handling logic, and uses Spin interfaces, libraries, or tools to associate that with the events handled by Spin.

 See the Language Guides section for how to do this in your preferred language.
 As an example, this is a component written in the Rust language.
-The `hello_world` function uses an attribute `#[http_component]`.
+The `hello_world` function uses an attribute `#[http_component]` to identify the function as handling a Spin HTTP event.
+The function takes a `Request` and returns a `anyhow::Result<impl IntoResponse>`.

 ```rust
 use spin_sdk::http::{IntoResponse, Request, Response};